miklosban/im-dashboard/README.md

 ## TOSCA Template Metadata

-The Orchestrator dashboard can exploit some optional information provided in the TOSCA templates for rendering the cards describing the type of applications/services or virtual infrastructure that a user can deploy.
+The IM dashboard can exploit some optional information provided in the TOSCA templates for rendering the cards describing the type of applications/services or virtual infrastructure that a user can deploy.

 In particular, the following tags are supported: